All Episodes

 It's so good to be back on the show with you.

-And yeah, I am I joined the Trump administration almost a year ago uh at the Treasury Department as assistant secretary for public affairs and at Treasury, as you can imagine, we are in the center of the hurricane uh since this virus took hold, and the government mandated the complete shutdown of the U.S. economy.
+And at Treasury, as you can imagine, we are in the center of the hurricane since this virus took hold and the government mandated the complete shutdown of the U.S. economy.

-So Treasury Secretary Stephen Manuchin has been in the center of all of the negotiations, standing up these unprecedented programs and getting massive amounts of money out the door to protect hardworking Americans and small businesses.
+So Treasury Secretary Steven Mnuchin has been in the center of all of the negotiations, standing up these unprecedented programs and getting massive amounts of money out the door to protect hardworking Americans and small businesses.

-Look, like a lot of us, I'm standing back and looking at these numbers, and it is freaking me out.
+Well, let's talk about, now look, like a lot of us, I'm standing back and looking at these numbers and it is freaking me out.

 We've never spent this kind of money.

-We are, you know, we had the the first quarter GDP, what, down 4.8%.
+We are, you know, we had the first quarter GDP, what, down 4.8%.

 That's why opening the country safely is top of mind for me.